sam-0905/Namaste-React--1/session-2/README.md

 ### and also react and react-dom.

-### In package.json also we add "browserlists init "
+### In package.json also we add "browserlists init"